mecid/mecid.github.io/_posts/2025-10-08-building-ai-features-using-foundation-models-streaming.md

 You can always await the final result using the *collect* function on the *ResponseStream* type.
 It might be useful to collect the final results after the for loop.

 Streaming transforms how we interact with Foundation Models, shifting from static responses to dynamic, real-time experiences.
 By leveraging the streamResponse API, we can progressively display model output as it’s generated — enhancing responsiveness and user engagement.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!